takumin/sohinx-kvm-api/source/api/index.rst

 4.23 KVM_SET_FPU
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: x86
+:Architectures: x86
-Type: vcpu ioctl
+:Type:          vcpu ioctl
-Parameters: struct kvm_fpu (in)
+:Parameters:    struct kvm_fpu (in)
+:Returns:       - 0 on success
-Returns: 0 on success, -1 on error
+                - -1 on error

 Writes the floating point state to the vcpu.